-The point is that I decided it only fitting that I theme this month’s tater tot post around menopause-ish.
+I decided it only fitting that I theme this month’s tater tot post around menopause-ish.
 Because even I am sick of the word menopause at this point.

-Sit back, Relax (the song is about sex by the way), and welcome to the menopausedome.
+Sit back, relax (the song is about sex by the way), and welcome to the menopausedome.

 my next chapter

-I finished my book three days after I entered menopause and now I am getting my bearings trying to figure out what is next for it while it goes off to friends to rip apart (it’s okay, I asked them to do that).
+I finished my book three days after I entered menopause and now I am getting my bearings trying to figure out what is next for it while it goes off to friends to rip apart (it’s okay; I asked them to do that).

 So now I breathe a bit, homeschool, and move onto the next project.
-I am loving where my head is (not as it pertains to pain) but rather where my headspace is as of late.
+I am loving where my head is (not as it pertains to pain) but where my headspace is as of late.
 I had some bumpy moments coming into my menopause month that I lovingly called turbulence.
-I had a lot of turbulence coming into menopause; the landing was rough, not going to lie but since being on the runway, I am doing okay.
+I had a lot of turbulence coming into menopause; the landing was rough, not going to lie, but since being on the runway, I am doing okay.

 The Universe book I have talked about over and over has helped me immensely over the past several months.
 It has cleared my headspace to make my landing so much smoother, especially during this pandemic.

 This book is something I want to publish because I desperately love the writing that is inside of it and I want others to benefit from it.
-I wanted this book for me, I needed this book for me back in 2015 but never found it on the bookshelves.
+I wanted this book for me; I needed this book for me back in 2015 but never found it on the bookshelves.
 If just one woman reads it and feels less alone, less misunderstood, less “crazy”, I would feel so obscenely happy.
 If it does that for a couple more women?
 Oh man, that would be amazing.
-It was while writing it that I realized that the act of writing it was my therapy of healing from it.
+It was while writing it I realized that the act of writing it was my therapy of healing from it.
 Deep thoughts.
 Too deep for a Monday morning or even a tater tot post.

 blooming while falling apart